 sudo apt dist-upgrade

-3. Install Update Manager Core:
+3. Install update-manager-core:

 sudo apt install update-manager-core

-Upgrade Process
+Upgrade process

-Edit /etc/update-manager/release-upgrades and set Prompt to lts or normal:
+4. Configure release upgrades: edit /etc/update-manager/release-upgrades and set Prompt to lts or normal:

 sudo nano /etc/update-manager/release-upgrades

-5. Start Upgrade:
+5. Start the upgrade:

 sudo do-release-upgrade